A 1999 novel by Stephen King.

 - Swamps Are Evil: Making her way through one swamp leaves Trisha so traumatized that when she stumbles across another she can't face the prospect and turns back, not realizing that beyond the second swamp lies safety.

 - Tantrum Throwing: Trisha's initial reaction when she realizes just how dire her situation is.
 Justified in that she's nine years old, terrified and alone.

 - Through the Eyes of Madness: The creature that stalks Trisha, and eventually confronts her at the book's climax: is it just a black bear, distorted by her fear and her fever-induced hallucinations?
 Or is it really the supernatural horror, the "God of the Lost" she imagined it to be as it stalked her, and during her mental duel with it?
 Just to toy with you, the novel has someone else witness it who seems to provide the objective truth of it being a black bear... then it turns out he thought it was something else for a moment, too, and he's a drunk and no more reliable.

 - Wham Line: Spoken by a voice in Trisha's own head, of all things.Or maybe you won't just die.
 Maybe the thing out there will kill you and eat you.

 - Where Da White Women At?: Inverted.
 Trisha, who is white, expresses attraction to two black men, Tom Gordon and Troy O'Leary.

 - Wild Wilderness: The setting for the story.

-- The Worm That Walks: The herald of the God of the Lost, composed of innumerable yellow insects endlessly crawling over a yellowing, decayed human skeleton.
+- The Worm That Walks: The priest of the God of the Lost is composed of innumerable wasps endlessly crawling over a yellowing, decayed human skeleton.